Oregon School District Fired Educators for Speaking Out

 To address their concerns, Katie and Rachel started a grassroots movement called “I Resolve” to speak out on issues of gender identity education policy and offer solutions that would allow teachers to continue teaching without violating their beliefs.
 In addition, Katie and Rachel advocated for the rights of parents to control their children’s upbringing and education.

 Using their own time and resources, the two educators posted a video on their website explaining their proposed solutions.
-Soon after, Grants Pass School District began receiving complaints from people who disagreed with Katie and Rachel.
+But Grants Pass School District began receiving complaints from people who disagreed with Katie and Rachel.

-Instead of defending Katie and Rachel’s right to share their beliefs on their own time, the school district bowed to the mob.
+Instead of defending Katie and Rachel’s right to share their beliefs, the school district bowed to the mob.
 It suspended and then terminated both women from their positions because they spoke out about an important issue.
-The district eventually reinstated Katie and Rachel, but to inferior positions, and Rachel has since left the district.
+The district eventually reinstated Katie and Rachel, but to inferior positions.
+Rachel has since left the district.

 The First Amendment protects the rights of all Americans to speak freely and share their beliefs on issues of public concern.
 Educators do not relinquish this right just because they are employed by a public school.